GoogleCloudPlatform/gradle-appengine-plugin/README.md

 **Can I use the plugin with a [Gaelyk](http://gaelyk.appspot.com/) project?**

 Gaelyk's [template project](http://gaelyk.appspot.com/tutorial/template-project) uses this plugin out-of-the-box so no additional configuration needs to be done.
-If you start your project from scratch and decide to use the plugin please refer to the following sections to configure it properly.
+If you start your project from scratch and decide to use the plugin, please refer to the following sections to configure it properly.

 *Gaelyk <= 1.1*